ayalaallon/prepdat/README.md

 *prepdat* is an R package that helps researchers to optimize and speedup their analysis, providing various cross sections of the data in order to better understand the results.

 *prepdat* was created by Ayala S. Allon and [Roy Luria](http://people.socsci.tau.ac.il/mu/royluria/people/).
-The full papaer about prepdat was published in Journal of Open Research Software on Nov 25, 2016, and can be downloaded here.
+The full papaer about *prepdat* was published in [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.134/) on Nov 25, 2016, and can be downloaded [here](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.134/).

+For the blog post on R-bloggers about *prepdat* see [here](https://www.r-bloggers.com/prepdat-preparing-experimental-data-for-statistical-analysis/).

+### Ciatation
+If you use *prepdat* in your reserach please cite it as follows:
+Allon, A. S., & Luria, R. (2016). prepdat- An R Package for Preparing Experimental Data for Statistical Analysis. *Journal of Open Research Software*, *4*(1), e43.
+DOI: http://doi.org/10.5334/jors.134.

+## Additional Overview
-*prepdat* is an R package that enables the user to merge files containing data tables in a long format into a single large dataset and go form one single large dataset in a long format to one finalized aggregated table ready for statistical analysis.
-This pacakge is very useful for merging and aggregating raw data files of individual subjects in an experiment (in which each line corresponds to a single observation in the experiment) to one finalized table in which each line corresponds to the averaged performance of each subject according to specified dependent and independent variables. *prepdat* also includes several other possibilities for the aggregated values such as medians of the dependent variable and trimming procedures for reaction-times according to Van
+*prepdat* is an R package that enables the user to merge files containing data tables in a long format into a single large dataset, and go form one single large dataset in a long format to one finalized aggregated table ready for statistical analysis.
+This pacakge is very useful for merging and aggregating raw data files of individual subjects in an experiment (in which each line corresponds to a single observation in the experiment), resulting in one finalized table in which each line corresponds to the averaged performance of each subject according to specified dependent and independent variables. *prepdat* also includes several other possibilities for the aggregated values such as medians of the dependent variable and trimming procedures for reaction-times according to Van
 Selst & Jolicoeur (1994).

 ## Installation